 Resources are reviewed regularly.
 The subject leader will ensure that there are appropriate resources to execute the scheme of work effectively.
 New resources will be purchased as necessary and to update and give new ideas, as funds permit.

 Planning

-Teachers will draw up detailed medium term plans with clear learning objectives and success criteria linked to the specific Attainment Target.
+Teachers will draw up detailed medium term plans with clear learning objectives and success criteria linked to the lenses of believing, thinking, living.